MyFi-UBT/thesis_implementation/analysis/ARM/readme.md

 Detailed results can be queried by using SQL Statements.

 ## Acknowledgements
-We want to thank Josef Würf from the University of Bayreuth for setting up the implementation and supporting the evaluation of our work.
+We want to thank Josef Würf from the University of Bayreuth for setting up the implementation and supporting the evaluation of our work (https://github.com/JosWrf/rule_ mining_algs
+).

 ## References
 [1] Han, Jiawei, Jian Pei, and Yiwen Yin.
 "Mining frequent patterns without candidate generation."
 ACM sigmod record 29.2 (2000): 1-12.